OZEV eligible Solar compatible

 A proper EV charger install starts with a qualified electrician conducting a home survey to assess your property and electrical system.
 This ensures the installation is tailored to your needs and that the charger will be safely and efficiently placed.

-On install day, the process is designed to be stress free, with the installation typically taking just a few hours, usually between 2 to 4 hours, if your existing electrics are in good condition and the cable run is not excessively long.
-A standard installation package for the Cord Zero includes fitting and commissioning, a basic 10-meter cable run, and full electrical safety compliance.
+On install day, the work typically takes a few hours if your existing electrics are in good condition and the cable run is not excessively long.
+Cord’s standard installation package includes fitting and commissioning, up to 15 metres of cabling, and full electrical safety compliance; Cord says most installations are completed within two weeks of ordering.

 Standard Installation vs Non-Standard Work